wgantt/SEAMuS/README.md

 ## Getting Started

 If you are interested only in the SEAMuS dataset, you can find it in `data/seamus.zip` &mdash; no need to install any dependencies.
+You also do not need to install any dependencies if you just want to access our model predictions and scores, which can be found in `model_outputs/`.
 However, if you would like to try to replicate or adapt results from the paper, please follow the instructions below.

 This package uses [Poetry](https://python-poetry.org/) for dependency management.
 Poetry strongly encourages installing all dependencies inside a virtual environment.
 We used [Conda](https://www.anaconda.com/download/) for this purpose, with Python version 3.11.9.
 To do the same, start by creating your environment: